Ad

 Detailed Comparison

 Ghost appears to have several advantages over Typemill, particularly in popularity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Ghost wins